-Variant for analysis by NOC skill level
+Variant of NOC 2011 - Analysis by skill level

 Bakers prepare bread, rolls, muffins, pies, pastries, cakes and cookies in retail and wholesale bakeries and dining establishments.
 They are employed in bakeries, supermarkets, catering companies, hotels, restaurants, hospitals, and other institutions, or they may be self-employed.
 Bakers who are supervisors are included in this unit group.